differential-network-analysis/dnaici/dnaici/README.md

 # README for DNAICI USERS

 ## STEP 0.
 Load DNAICI package and initialize global parameters

+`from dnaici import dnaici`

 **Required**: HOMER and Bedtools are required by data preprocessing, java environment and ModularityOptimizer.jar are required by clustering algorithm.

-`from dnaici import dnaici`
+`dna = dnaici.DNAICI(in_data_folder, out_data_folder)`

+**Required**

-**Required**: in_data_folder and out_data_folder are required. in_data_folder is the directory where Hi-C, gene expression, nucleosome density, histone marker, and chromosome regions hg19 data are deposited.out_data_folder is the folder where you want to export files.
+    in_data_folder: the directory where Hi-C, gene expression, nucleosome density, histone marker, and chromosome regions hg19 are deposited.

-**Optional**: Three initial parameters:
+    out_data_folder: the directory where you want to export files.

+**Optional**

     cohort: Default = 'untreated'.

     chromosome: Default = ['chr18','chr19'].

     resolution: Default = 500000.

-`dna = dnaici.DNAICI()`

-**Note**: If you want to get the complete results for 23 chromosomes, please let the input of chromosome be 'whole_genome'.
+>**Note**: If you want to get the complete results for 23 chromosomes, please let the input of chromosome be 'whole_genome'.
 Whole genome analysis is time consuming, please be careful and patient.

-## STEP 1 Preprocess multi_omics data
+## STEP 1.
+Preprocess multi_omics data
-## STEP 1.1 Preprocess Hi-C data
+## STEP 1.1.
+Preprocess Hi-C data

 **Required**: 'super resolution' is required by preprocess_hic_tag2homer